Skip to main content

 Available On: Lite, Starter, Professional and Business Plus

 Efficiently managing and locating Work Orders is crucial in UpKeep.
-If you're unable to view a specific Work Order, use the filtering options to narrow down your search.
-Adjust filters by status, assignee, or other criteria to locate the Work Order you're looking for.
-Proper filtering helps streamline your workflow and ensures you can always find the Work Orders you need.
+Learn how to filter work orders on UpKeep to streamline your workflow and focus on what matters most.
+Adjust filters by status, assignee, or other criteria to locate the work order you're looking for.

 How to Filter your Work Orders